-Idents A short visual image or soundbite used between programming, which identifies the particular TV station or radio channel to the audience Ipsos MORI A market research company that provides music survey services to PRS for Music Manual match Establishing a match between performance reporting and the relevant work registration by a human being.
+· Idents A short visual image or soundbite used between programming, which identifies the particular TV station or radio channel to the audience Ipsos MORI A market research company that provides music survey services ipsos Hoki to PRS for Music Manual match Establishing a match between performance reporting and the relevant work registration by a human being.
 Manual match occurs where automatch has failed.
-Manual match threshold The minimum value at which manual effort will be employed to Handa mater tiresnou match performance reporting to works registrations Music percent The proportion of total broadcast time featuring music Music percent The proportion of total broadcast time reattining masic Music consumption Aggregate audience hours multiplied by music percentage; giving a result of audience hours containing music Music recognition An algorithm-based method of automatically matching audio technology performance to a database of sound recordings Music usage Can mean either an individual play, performance or broadcast of an individual work or the amount of music used, e.g. for broadcasters this can mean the duration of the music used Net annual revenue The total annual revenue allocated to a specific distribution section, following the deduction of admin Non-licence revenue The interest earned on investments and royalties awaiting (NLR) distribution.
-Original material/original Works performed where one of the performers is a rights-holder of repertoire the work - the opposite of covers repertoire Performance data A file supplied to PRS for Music by either a licensee or third party, which collects all music usage information for a specific distribution section and time period Points A point is a single unit employed for distribution purposes.
-This differs from music usage as it also encompasses any weightings, such as duration, as determined by distribution policy.
-A point is a minute of broadcast time, a single public performance, plus a number of other units in online distribution areas, including a streamed minute and a price-weighted download Processing (of The process of matching performance reporting to works performance data) registrations Public reception The use of radios and TVs in public premises Reconciliation The distribution of residual revenues across all applicable usage Residual revenue data, following the end of a licence period Revenue remaining at the end of a licence period following Residual Fevenue 1 Cample / cample wate distributions made in respect of all performance data Sample/sample rate A proportion of actual performance data Set list The list of works and durations within a live event Survey A collection of visits to licensees in order to gather performance data Talk radio station A radio station for whom less than 15% of broadcast time contains music Time of day weightings The distribution policy applied to all TV and Radio broadcast distributions, which dictates that a minute of music broadcast during High Peak hours will be worth three times as much as a minute during Non-Peak hours, and a minute of music broadcast during Low Peak hours will be worth two times as much as a minute during Non-Peak hours.
-Transactional licence A licence where the terms are laid out on a unit-by-unit basis and invoiced after the processing of performance data, in order to calculate an aggregate value Tunecode A unique identifier for each work held on the works database A dilique identifier for each work field off the works database I
+Manual match threshold The minimum value at which manual effort will be employed to Music percent match performance reporting to works registrations The proportion of total broadcast time featuring music Music consumption Aggregate audience hours multiplied by music percentage; giving Music recognition a result of audience hours containing music An algorithm-based method of automatically matching audio technology performance to a database of sound recordings Music usage Can mean either an individual play, performance or broadcast of an individual work or the amount of music used, e.g. for broadcasters this can mean the duration of the music used Net annual revenue The total annual revenue allocated to a specific distribution Non-licence revenue section, following the deduction of admin The interest earned on investments and royalties awaiting (NLR) distribution.
+Original material/original Works performed where one of the performers is a rights-holder of repertoire the work - the opposite of covers repertoire Performance data A file supplied to PRS for Music by either a licensee or third party, which collects all music usage information for a specific Points distribution section and time period A point is a single unit employed for distribution purposes.
+This Foliits differs from music usage as it also encompasses any weightings, such as duration, as determined by distribution policy.
+A point is a minute of broadcast time, a single public performance, plus a number of other units in online distribution areas, including a streamed minute and a price-weighted download Processing (of The process of matching performance reporting to works performance data) registrations Public reception The use of radios and TVs in public premises Reconciliation The distribution of residual revenues across all applicable usage data, following the end of a licence period Residual revenue Revenue remaining at the end of a licence period following Samula / samula sata distributions made in respect of all performance data Sample/sample rate A proportion of actual performance data Set list The list of works and durations within a live event Survey A collection of visits to licensees in order to gather performance data Talk radio station A radio station for whom less than 15% of broadcast time contains music Time of day weightings The distribution policy applied to all TV and Radio broadcast distributions, which dictates that a minute of music broadcast during High Peak hours will be worth three times as much as a minute during Non-Peak hours, and a minute of music broadcast during Low Peak hours will be worth two times as much as a minute during Non-Peak hours.
+Transactional licence A licence where the terms are laid out on a unit-by-unit basis and invoiced after the processing of performance data, in order to - calculate an aggregate value Tunecode A unique identifier for each work held on the works database

-$97 {\it Classified: Unrestricted}\\$
+$96 \hbox{\it Classified}: \hbox{\it Unrestricted}$